anuragzadav/stone-paper-scissor-game/README.md

-# stone-paper-scissor-game
+# rock-paper-scissor-game
-stone paper scissor game using JavaScript, CSS and HTML
+rock paper scissor game using JavaScript, CSS and HTML